Get

 4. Visit the Vet—It Could Be a Medical Problem

 Unfortunately, in some cases, potty regression is indicative of a medical problem that makes going outside to potty painful or outright impossible.
-If your dog is older than 12 months or you’re seeing concerning signs alongside the regression, it could be time to visit your vet for a closer look.
+If your dog is older than 12 months or you’re seeing concerning signs alongside the regression, it could be time to visit a vet for a closer look.

 Let’s take a look at some of the most common medical conditions that cause incontinence or potty regression in dogs.
 A few of these include: